Associate Professor of Biology

 Molecular Cell Biology

-Workshop – “Microbial Identification and Diversity.”
+Workshop – “Microbial Identification and Measuring Population Growth.”
 With IB Biology II students from Northridge High School.
-January 30, 2013.
+January 2015.